Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-House Bill 292 created the Ohio Aerospace and Aviation Technology Committee to promote, research, and develop the aerospace, aviation, and technology industries, including unmanned aerial vehicles (UAVs).
-Committee has 21 members including legislators, industry representatives, military, and academia.
+Creates the Ohio Aerospace and Aviation Technology Committee (OAATC) to promote aerospace, aviation, and technology industries, including unmanned aerial vehicles research and development.

 View source